MASS4ORG/mass4-site/content/guinevere/api/Guinevere_Pass.md

 - **Namespace:** [Guinevere](/guinevere/api/namespace-guinevere)
 - **Source File:** Pass.cs

 Represents the stages of a rendering process in the GUI framework.
-The rendering process consists of two distinct phases that are executed sequentially.
+The rendering process consists of multiple distinct phases that are executed sequentially.

 ## Enum Values